seanslma/maki/DevOps/Helm/Chart.md

     version: 3.1.1
     repository: file://.
 ```
-the value of the `repository` should be the path to the folder in which there is a chart file called `<name>-<version>.tgz` (mychart-3.1.1.tgz).
+The value of the `repository` should be the path to the folder in which there is a chart file called `<name>-<version>.tgz`.
-In the above example, the `tgz` file should be in the same folder for the `Chart.yaml` file.
+In the above example, the `mychart-3.1.1.tgz` file should be in the same folder for the `Chart.yaml` file.